gao-lab/DECIPHER/README.md

 ## Citation

-*High-fidelity disentangled cellular embeddings for large-scale heterogeneous spatial omics via DECIPHER* ([biorxiv](https://www.biorxiv.org/content/10.1101/2024.11.29.626126v1) 2024)
+*DECIPHER for learning disentangled cellular embeddings in large-scale heterogeneous spatial omics data* ([Nature Communications](https://www.nature.com/articles/s41467-025-63140-8))

 > If you want to repeat our benchmarks and case studies, please check the [**benchmark**](./benchmark/) and [**experiments**](./experiments/) folder.